Seagate/cortx/doc/be/EOSTUTORIAL.rst

 -  Enables them to work with different formats of data

--  EOS will be a backend for ESDM
+-  CORTX will be a backend for ESDM

 ..